RepoClear has a robust and proven risk and default management framework

 The Margin Framework

-Following the Clearing Member failure, our default waterfall model dictates that the entity’s posted margin and default fund contributions are the first resources to be consumed.
-Only after these resources are exhausted across all services and LCH’s own ‘skin-in-the-game’ is consumed would non-defaulting Clearing Members begin to experience losses.
+Following a Clearing Member’s default, our default waterfall model dictates that the Clearing Member's posted margin and default fund contributions are the first resources to be utilised.
+Only after these resources are exhausted across all services and LCH’s own ‘skin-in-the-game’ is applied, would non-defaulting Clearing Members begin to experience losses.

-Below, we go into more detail about precisely how we would manage a member default.
+Below, we go into more detail as to how we would manage a Clearing Member default.

 RepoClear maintains a rigorous default management process.

-Our default management process follows three steps to reduce the risk of the defaulted firm’s outstanding positions without impacting other non-defaulting Clearing Members:
+Our default management process follows three steps to reduce the risk of a defaulted Clearing Member’s outstanding positions.

-Loss Attribution: In the event that losses are greater than the financial resources of the defaulting member and of LCH, the funded Default Fund contributions of solvent RepoClear members are used.
+Loss Attribution: In the event that losses are greater than the financial resources of the defaulting Clearing Member and of LCH’s ‘skin in the game’, the funded default fund contributions of solvent RepoClear members are used.

-RepoClear’s default waterfall establishes the order in which the financial resources of a defaulted Clearing Member, solvent Clearing Members and the resources of LCH itself are consumed during a default resolution.
+RepoClear’s default waterfall establishes the order in which the financial resources of a defaulted Clearing Member, LCH itself and the solvent Clearing Members are applied during a default resolution.

-A defaulting Clearing Member’s posted margin is the first asset to be consumed in managing the default, followed by the defaulter’s contribution to default funds.
+A defaulting Clearing Member’s posted margin is the first asset to be applied in managing the default, followed by the defaulting Clearing Member’s default fund contributions.

-If these assets prove insufficient to settle the default, LCH’s own capital is next in line for losses.
+If these assets prove insufficient to settle the default, LCH’s ‘skin in the game’ is applied next.
 It is only after all of these resources are exhausted that default fund contributions from non-defaulting Clearing Members are used to close out the portfolio.